 Proper self-care is important for physical health and mental well-being after an abortion.

-According to one analysis, it is likely that nearly 1 in 4 women will have an abortion before the age of 45.
+According to one analysis, it is likely that about

 When performed by a medical professional, abortion is a safe procedure and carries few risks.
-However, people should be aware of what to expect afterwards — both physically and mentally.
+However, people should be aware of what to expect afterward — both physically and mentally.

 There are several different types of abortion.
 A doctor will recommend the appropriate method for a person’s medical needs and stage of pregnancy.
 Types of abortion include: